Curtain Headings Available For Made To Measure Curtains Stroud

 Eyelet Curtain Heading

 Metal or plastic eyelets are pressed onto the fabric which are then threaded over the pole.
 This type of heading allows the curtains to hang in neatly defined folds, creating a sleek and streamlined look.
 The actual eyelets come in a range of metallic finishes and colours.
-I can source these for you.
+We can source these for you.

 Triple Pinch Pleat Curtain Heading

 Triple pinch pleat curtains as you might expect operate on exactly the same principle as double pinch pleat but require more fabric again.

 Tabs are attached to the top of the curtains which loop round the curtain pole to give a stylish look.
 The tabs can be made out of the same fabric as the curtains or a contrasting fabric.
 A variant on this is the Concealed Tab Top where the tabs are attached behind the fabric giving a very neat, streamlined finish.

 This type of heading gets its name from the pleat which is shaped like a wine goblet.
 It requires a similar amount of curtain fabric to the double pinch pleat option.